-316 SS Alloy Investment Castings
+316 Stainless Steel Investment Castings

 Milwaukee Precision Casting, Inc. is experienced in pouring 316 stainless steel casts for a variety of applications.
-316 ss is known for its superior corrosion resistance, making it ideal for any application that is too corrosive for the use of 304 ss.
-The reason for the higher corrosion resistance is due to the higher molybdenum and nickel content of the 316 grade.
+316 ss Casting is known for its superior corrosion resistance, making it ideal for any application that is too corrosive for the use of 304 ss.
+The reason for the higher corrosion resistance is due to the higher molybdenum and nickel content of the 316 casting grade.
 316ss is a ferritic stainless steel, meaning it has a chromium content of 10.5%-27% and a carbon content less than 0.1%.
 Ferritic stainless steels are slightly magnetic and incapable of hardening through heating.

 Though 300 series stainless steel cannot be hardened, it can be solution annealed, resulting with a range of RB 70-100.
 Chemistry is a factor when achieving a hardness, so the chemistry will determine whether the alloy holds a range of RB 70-75 or holds a range of RB 90-95.

-Additional characteristics of 316ss:
+Additional characteristics of 316 ss Casting:

 • High resistance to pitting and crevice corrosion in chlorine environments